ArthurClemens/polythene/docs/components/react/textfield.md

   label="Your Name"
   required
   floatingLabel
-  help=""Enter the name as written on the credit card" />
+  help="Enter the name as written on the credit card" />
 ~~~